A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Even if you come to Finland by plane, there are some things you can bring back to eat at home:

-Too short on time or your suitcase already too full, you couldn't bring back any souvenirs?
-Our Kuksa Shop offers you wooden tableware hand-carved in Lapland.
-You'll find a wide choice of traditional kuksa, cutlery, bowls and the full range of Kupilka products.
+Too short on time, or is your suitcase already too full to bring back souvenirs?
+Our Kuksa Shop offers hand-carved wooden tableware from Lapland.
+You have a wide selection of traditional kuksa and cutlery.

 Finnish is not an easy language to learn, pronounce or write.
 But when you're planning a trip to Finland, it's a good idea to know a few Finnish words.